djaodjin/djaodjin-saas/README.md

 Release Notes
 =============

-0.15.1
+0.15.2

-  * uses serialized transactions in notifications (fixes regression)
+  * adds optional URL to download a PDF version of a receipt
-  * fitlers by a search term (fixes regression)
+  * unsubscribes only subscriber through a plan API (fixes regression)

 [previous release notes](changelog)